 Miso is essentially made by combining soybeans, a grain such as rice/barley, and salt with water.
 Then you allow everything to ferment over a long period of time.
 I used white miso in this recipe, which has the shortest fermentation time and is milder.
 The darker the miso, the bolder and more astringent the taste.

-The Trick to Cooking Brussel Sprouts with Miso Paste:
+The Trick to Cooking Brussels Sprouts with Miso Paste:

 I learned the trick is actually to whisk thick miso paste with other liquid oils and syrups to make a glaze.
 My miso glaze for this recipe is relatively simple and includes white miso paste, avocado oil, and maple syrup.

-Adding this glaze to the roasted brussel sprouts and garlic immediately AFTER baking gave an awesome flavor without any burnt miso.
+Adding this glaze to the roasted brussels sprouts and garlic immediately AFTER baking gave an awesome flavor without any burnt miso.
 For baking, I used my favorite Nordic Ware Aluminum Baker’s Quarter Sheet.

 I’ve also started to add 1 Tbsp (give or take) to my favorite soup recipes to give them a more complex flavor.
 While I’m relatively new to cooking with miso, I have fallen in love with the savory and salty taste it gives to all my dishes.

-These Vegan Miso Garlic Roasted Brussel Sprouts really are the perfect side dish.
+These Vegan Miso Garlic Roasted Brussels Sprouts really are the perfect side dish.
 This recipe is easy, can be made in 30 minutes, and requires only 8 ingredients.
-I also love to top these roasted brussel sprouts with plenty of sesame seeds for a crunchy topping.
+I also love to top these roasted & maple glazed brussel sprouts with plenty of sesame seeds for a crunchy topping.
 Enjoy!

 Looking for more healthy vegan recipes?
 Check out these SGTO favorites:Print

-Perfectly crispy and delicious brussel sprouts and garlic topped with a miso glaze!
+Perfectly crispy and delicious brussels sprouts and garlic topped with a miso glaze!